 Strategic buyers are privately-held or public operating companies that provide products or services to the market in a certain sector.
 Strategic buyers represent about 70 percent of the total M&A market.
 Often times, they are direct competitors, suppliers or customers of your business.
 They can also be indirect competitors, in close adjacencies, or contextually related to your company and looking to grow in new directions.
 Their goal is to identify companies whose products or services can synergistically integrate with their existing business- the concept that the value of two companies combined is greater than the sum of the separate individual parts (i.e., 1+1 =3).

 Financial buyers include private equity (PE) firms, venture capital (VC) firms, hedge funds, and family investment offices.
-These types of acquirers are in the business of putting their investors funds to work by buying companies, supporting their growth, and realizing a significant return on their investment by reselling the enlarged companies after a few years.
+These types of acquirers are in the business of putting their investors funds to work by buying companies, supporting their growth, and realizing a significant return on their investment.
+They do this by reselling the enlarged companies after a few years.
 These acquirers typically look for solid businesses with good management teams and strong growth opportunities in which they can deploy additional capital to drive growth that will lead to future exit opportunities.
 Their acquisitions comprise the remaining 30 percent of the M&A market.

-Strategic and Financial Acquirers Approaches Differ Greatly
+The Approach of Strategic and Financial Acquirers Differs Greatly

-Understanding the end goals of both financial and strategic acquirers is essential to understanding how and why their approaches differ.
+Understanding the end goals of both financial and strategic acquirers is essential to understanding how and why their approaches are different.
 In general, there are five ways in which their considerations differ: 1) valuation of the business; 2) investment merits of the industry; 3) strength of infrastructure; 4) impact of investment horizon; and 5) transaction efficiencies.
 Each difference highlights its importance as to why one buyer category is more desired than the other.

 Full Integration Versus Continued Independence